jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 Supported on all Linux operating systems and functions like an app store -- where you can install, remove, and update packages all from a single command - [Flatpak](https://www.flatpak.org/ "Flatpak").
 You can see software available at [Flathub](https://flathub.org/home "Flathub").

 Flatpak essentially connects the concepts of repositories and app packages, but the drawback is that flatpak manages its own applications and list of installed applications.

-Let's install some flatpak applications:  The first thing is to install the flatpak package as it does not come standard in any Linux Distro.
+It is installed as standard on Fedora 32, but not other distributions.
+Let's install some flatpak and some applications:  The first thing is to install the flatpak package.
 [That is done at the Flatpak repo page](https://www.flatpak.org/setup/ "flatpak").
 Let's try it with an Ubuntu distribution:

 ```bash
 sudo add-apt-repository ppa:alexlarsson/flatpak